charliejmoore/quick-notes/javascript-libraries.md

 #### Multimodal/Interactions
 - [Handsfree.js](https://handsfree.dev/): Add face, hand, and pose tracking to your projects in a snap.
-- [MIDIVal](https://midival.github.io/): TypeScript / JavaScript library for sending and receiving MIDI data using tidly organised API.
+- [MIDIVal](https://midival.github.io/): TypeScript / JavaScript library for sending and receiving MIDI data using tidly-organized API.
 It is easily extendable, platform agnostic and built with modern patterns in mind.
 - [Hotkey](https://github.com/github/hotkey): Trigger an action on an element with a keyboard shortcut.

 #### Parsing